 I first found out about Yoga and psychoanalysis when I was in high school; I started doing Yoga on the living room rug, a book propped up beside me.
 There were no Yoga studios where I lived–I didn’t even know there was such a thing.
 I didn’t know any psychoanalysts, either.

 That was fifty years ago; I’ve been a therapist for thirty years.
 I have a PhD in psychology and psychoanalysis and I am a Registered Yoga Teacher (RYT).
 I study yoga at the Integral Yoga Institute, which is only a few blocks away from the psychoanalytic school I attended, the National Psychological Association for Psychoanalysis (NPAP).
 I have benefited from both practices.
+My specialties are anxiety, depression, and narcissistic personality disorders.

 If you’d like to know more about how therapy and yoga work together, you can read about breath work and therapy, or about the psychoanalytic benefits of Hatha Yoga, in the Articles section of my website, or read the stories about people in this section.
 Serge Prengel, of Somatic Perspectives, also published his radio interview with me.